-Objectives: Since history taking is still the most important part of medical diagnosis we were trying to find sensitive and specific symptoms and risk factors in order to differentiate small airway disease from other pulmonary patients.
-The evaluated social and past medical history related factors were using spirits of salt (HCL), gastro-esophageal reflux disease (GERD), etc.
+Objectives: Since history taking is still the most important part of a medical diagnosis, we tried to find sensitive and specific symptoms and risk factors in order to differentiate small airway disease from other pulmonary diseases.
+Social factors as well as related past medical history including using spirits of salt (HCL), gastro-esophageal reflux disease (GERD) and so on were evaluated.

-Materials and Methods: The present pilot study consists of 32 cases of small airway disease and 28 cases from other pulmonary patients.
-The statistical evaluations were performed through 2 by 2 tables using Fisher's exact test corrected with Bonferroni's correction for P values and Yate's correction for odds ratios.
+Materials and Methods: The present pilot study consists of 32 cases of small airway disease and 28 cases of other pulmonary diseases.
+The statistical evaluations were performed through 2 × 2 tables using Fisher exact test adjusted with Bonferroni correction for P values and Yate correction for odds ratios.
 The sensitivities and the specificities were also reported as we aimed.
-This study and its data have been approved in the ethic committee of Lorestan University of Medical Sciences, Iran.

-Conclusion: History taking is still the most important part of medical diagnosis.
-Through a suggestive history and physical examination we can reach a good pretest probability for further evaluation.
+Conclusions: Through a suggestive history and physical examination, we can reach a good pretest probability for further evaluation.